 Rezac Nature Preserve

-The archery course includes six stationary targets, two portable targets, and concrete pads where archers can stand and shoot.
+The archery course includes six stationary targets, two portable targets, and concrete pads where archers can stand and aim.
 Bring your own equipment.
 Each target can accommodate up to 2 archers.
 It is free to use and open during park hours.

 NEW PRAGUE